-- IPPE rotations will be assigned by the OEE after consideration of student preferences and geographic needs. - Students will make APPE preferences in February of their third professional year.
-Students will receive their assignments for APPE sites in early spring, and will have an opportunity to request changes (except extraordinary out-of-state experiences) based on requirements and availability until the deadline.
+- o IPPE rotations will be assigned by the OEE after consideration of student preferences and geographic needs. - Students will make APPE site preferences in February of their third professional year.
+Students will receive their assignments for APPE sites in early spring and will have an opportunity to request changes (except extraordinary out-of-state experiences as described above) based on requirements and availability until the deadline.
 Schedule adjustments requested after the deadline will not be granted unless there are extreme circumstances, such as illness or life-events that happen to the student.
-Additional change requests due to less extreme situations, including changing professional interest, will not be permitted and students should refrain from bringing these forward.
+Additional change requests due to less extreme situations, including changing professional interest, will not be permitted and students should refrain from asking.